Technical Architecture

 utilizing EigenLayer Operators' priority that will be further governed by Layerless Token Stakers (choosing Delegators, therefore having an impact on rewards generated by Layerless Restakers).

-The LRT contract inherits from OpenZeppelin ERC-20 and LayerZero V2 OFT (Omnichain Fungible Token) contracts.
+The LRT contract inherits from ERC-20 and V2 OFT (Omnichain Fungible Token) contracts.

 This contract manages EigenLayer deposits, delegation, and withdrawals.
 It accepts calls only from the corresponding LRT contract.
 LayerlessStaker is always unique per an LRT and Operator pair.